 McLaren Engineering Group engineered an 80-foot-tall animatronic Crane Dance in Singapore.
 The figures are abstract representations of cranes, a bird with strong significance in Singaporean culture.
-They stand in the middle of Sentosa Bay, on a concrete platform 200 feet from the shoreline of Resorts World International’s Sentosa building.
-Each animated figure weighs more than 150,000 pounds, yet moves in a graceful, safe and accurate motion.
+They stood in the middle of Sentosa Bay, on a concrete platform 200 feet from the shoreline of Resorts World International’s Sentosa building.
+Each animated figure weighed more than 150,000 pounds, yet moved in a graceful, safe and accurate motion.

 McLaren carefully coordinated with various owners, designers and prospective fabricators to manage the complexities of competing demands to deliver unparalleled results that fit the vision of all involved.
 Positioned in the middle of a saltwater marine environment, on a major shipping lane, McLaren’s entertainment team worked diligently to ensure the figures were made from materials that could withstand a highly unfavorable environment and be easily produced.
 The design overcame environmental challenges to deliver a stunning show, with complex electronics and precision servo-controlled mechanics.
 This design won the Structural Engineers Association of New York’s Excellence in Structural Engineering Award as well as a Thea Award for Outstanding Achievement.